 As our parents get older, even if they are completely independent, it’s possible they will need help with some tasks.
-It’s not unusual, for instance for older Australians to call upon the family if they need help moving furniture or redecorating a room.

-When this happens, it can also be difficult to determine what level of help is needed, and in turn help our parents make choices and decisions about their care.
+Sometimes some extra can help improve your parents lifestyle without compromising their independence.
+However, it can also be difficult to determine what level of help is needed, and in turn help our parents make choices and decisions about their care.

 So what can you do?

 Having a practical and realistic plan will help, and talking with your parents to develop one, will also help you and them feel more confident in the current and future steps required to ensure their happiness and health.